-With better information and scientific data available, the methods that scientists and theorists use to study biological sciences are evolving in the world today.
+With better information and scientific data available, the methods that scientists and theorists use to study biological sciences are evolving.

-At Webster University, Biological Sciences majors and minors engage in a rigorous, cross-disciplinary educational program in the physical sciences.
-Coursework in biology, chemistry, physics and mathematics equips students with the knowledge and skills necessary to pursue various careers from biotechnology to medicine.
-Students in the biological sciences program also have the option to choose an area of emphasis.
+At Webster University, biological sciences majors and minors engage in a rigorous, cross-disciplinary educational program in the physical sciences designed to help them keep pace with that evolution.
+Coursework in biology, chemistry, physics, and mathematics equips students with the knowledge and skills necessary to pursue careers from biotechnology to medicine.
+Students in the biological sciences program also have the option to focus their degree with an area of emphasis.

 Areas of Emphasis:

 Designed for students who wish to further expand and deepen their knowledge in the field of chemistry.
 It is particularly well suited for students who are interested in pharmaceuticals and for those pursuing laboratory positions or graduate studies in areas involving chemical techniques.